 - Fragmented or use of small farmland: the use of small farmlands for farming (land tenure system)is usually the issue with subsistence agriculture which is geared towards feeding the immediate family only

-Illiteracy of the farmers: labour or labourers used in subsistence agriculture has little or no formal education, which in turn results in their inability to read written instructions and adopt modern farming techniques.
+Illiteracy of the farmers: labourers or labourers used in subsistence agriculture have little or no formal education, which in turn results in their inability to read written instructions and adopt modern farming techniques.

 features of subsistence agriculture